Swim Meet Job List

 4 per home meet

-Observes and records swimmer finish order in each heat and records it for scoring.
+Observes and records swimmer finish order in each heat for Scoring to use to verify watch times and rank swimmers accordingly.

 Stroke and Turn Relief